FuelLabs/sway-libs/libs/ownership/SPECIFICATION.md

 ### `set_ownership()`

-This function will store a new owner if there has never been one set.
+This function will store a new owner if one has not been set.

 ### `transfer_ownership()`